Online Dating Safety: A Guide to Preventing Romance Scams

 Make the most of online dating by learning how to mitigate your risks.

 In other words, along with the risk of getting your heart broken, online dating may also pose financial and safety risks.
-While internet dating has helped countless people find companionship, there are still many dangers associated with online dating that you must be aware of to find love safety – and protect your bank account.
+While internet dating has helped countless people find companionship, there are still many dangers associated with online dating that you must be aware of to find love safely – and protect your bank account.

 Although online dating companies do their best to protect you, scammers can still find ways to exploit you if you aren’t aware of their schemes.
 You can make the most of online dating by mitigating your risks – both online and if/when meeting dates in person.